JediJeremy/libuavesp/README.md

 https://uavcan.org/

-For the difference between this and the other UAVCAN projects, imagine Pavel is sitting quietly in an office designing UAVCAN/canard so that you can build safety-critical autonomous plane networks that won't ever crash, and meanwhile I've duct-taped myself to the outside of the plane with a spanner, soldering iron and compiler toolkit shouting "Wooo!
+For the difference between this and the other UAVCAN projects, imagine Pavel is sitting quietly in an office carefully designing UAVCAN/canard so that you can build safety-critical autonomous plane networks that won't ever crash, and meanwhile I've duct-taped myself to the outside of the plane with a spanner, soldering iron and compiler toolkit shouting "Wooo!
 Let's get this thing in the air and fix it as we go!" - @JediJeremy